- Established since: 1966

 - RnDr.
 Jan Černý

 Ministry of Education is the main source of funding.
 On the other hand, they don’t participate in the NBO organization.
-The NBO is organized by Czech University of Life Sciences together with National Biology Olympiad Committee and supported by many volunteers from other institutions (e.g. Charles University) - often former participants of the NBO.
+The NBO is organized by Faculty of Science (Charles University) together with National Biology Olympiad Committee and supported by many volunteers - often former participants of the NBO.

 Competition is divided into four categories: A, B, C, and D. Students can start with the category D at the age of 12 and finish in category A as 19-20 years old.
 For categories B, C and D, there are 2 rounds: school and regional one.
 Category A has 3 rounds: school round in winter, regional round in March/April and national round (hosted by one of the Czech universities or top high schools).
 Each year is the NBO focused on a particular topic.

-Between 19,000 and 23,000 pupils and students usually participates in the first round of NBO.
-However, coronavirus pandemy lowered this number to approx. 6,500 participants in 2021 .
+Between 17,000 and 20,000 pupils and students usually participates in the first round of NBO.
+However, coronavirus pandemy lowered this number and we hope to get them back again .

 In all competition rounds there are practical laboratory parts, theoretical test and identification of animal and plant species.
 National competition in category A also includes fieldwork.